-Please refer to the School of Theatre web-site (www.okcu. edu/mfa-screen-acting) for current audition procedures, requirements and deadlines.
+Please refer to the MFA in Screen Acting Program web-site (www.okcu.edu/mfa-screen-acting) for current audition procedures, requirements and deadlines.

 Articulation and Transfer Agreements

 OCU has not entered into any articulation or transfer agreements with other institutions to accept prior coursework, achievement tests, challenge examinations or any form of unearned credit.
 Due to the specialized nature of this program, transfer credit will not be accepted